-07 Aug Why Hosted VoIP’s Live Call Transfer is a Game Changer for Sales Professionals
+07 Aug Why Hosted Cloud’s Live Call Transfer is a Game Changer for Sales Professionals

 However, there is a key feature that some employees aren’t familiar with, but once it becomes part of their life they can’t imagine how they survived without it — especially if they work in a sales capacity: live call transfer.